Under Testing – Official Launch Coming Soon

 Enhance Your Protection With Add-On Covers

-Rural Insurance can be strengthened using optional add-ons that address specific operational risks, regulatory requirements, and exposure patterns.
-These add-ons ensure that your coverage aligns with real-world trade needs, not just basic policy requirements.
+Rural Insurance can be strengthened using optional add-ons that address specific agricultural risks, regulatory requirements, and exposure patterns.
+These add-ons ensure that your coverage aligns with real-world farming needs, not just basic policy requirements.

-Covers loss of revenue or profit arising from supply chain disruption after a transit incident.
+Covers loss of anticipated income due to yield shortfall or market price drops.
 Helps maintain cash flow and operational stability.

-Covers additional expenses required to temporarily restart operations—such as expedited shipping, alternative sourcing, or production adjustments.
+Covers additional expenses required to restore operations—such as replanting costs, additional inputs, or emergency measures.

 STFI (Storm, Tempest, Flood, Inundation)

-Provides coverage against natural calamities causing major damage to goods in transit.
+Provides coverage against natural calamities causing major damage to crops and rural assets.

-Protects cargo from earthquake-related damage, especially important for high-risk seismic zones.
+Protects farms and assets from earthquake-related damage, especially important for hilly regions.

 Operational & Process-Related Add-Ons